paul-hammant/SvnMerkleizer-all-in-one/README.md

 # What is this?

-It is Apache2 with Subversion's MOD_DAV_SVN Apache module and a Java process all in one Docker image (*).
-The Java process overlays the
-Subversion directories with extra meta-information files giving Subversion a full merkle tree capability.
-It obeys Subversion's user/group permissions, so the Merkle tree could differ per user, as you would want.
+It is Apache2 with Subversion's MOD_DAV_SVN Apache module and a Java process adding a merkle tree all in one Docker image (*).
+The key piece is that Java process that overlays the Subversion directories with extra meta-information resources giving Subversion a full merkle tree capability.
+That's [SvnMerkleizer](https://github.com/paul-hammant/SvnMerkleizer), and it obeys Subversion's user/group permissions, so the Merkle tree could differ per user, as you would want.

 * two docker images would be more normal for this, as this is more than one dissimilar process.
 This single Docker container design is to reduce I/O distance between the pieces as the whole thing is very chatty, and latency can be